 Marble is a mineral that is made up of calcite (calcium carbonate, CaCo3).
 Marble comes from dolostone (limestone with dolomite) or limestone.
 It is a non-foliated (cannot be broken into layers) metamorphic rock that is white when pure and is stronger than the rock from which it forms (parent rock).
 Due to chemical impurities in the parent rock, marble can take on colors such as green, pink or black.
 Like limestones, marbles are sensitive to etching and staining, so the finish must be in accord to the type of surface

-When looking for the perfect stone, the first consideration is how it will look.
+When looking for the perfect stone, the first consideration is: how will it look?
 The right stone defines the look of your building, living room or bathroom.
 Choose the design, colors, and styles that you desire and gather that information to obtain the first step of your selection.

 You should try and match the properties of the stone to what fits better in your project.